scottgeigel/stoplight.io/netlify/blog-posts/swagger-to-oas.md

 ## The Birth of Swagger (2010)

-For Tony Tam and his team at Wordnik to produce the world's largest online dictionary they needed a new way to describe APIs.
+For Tony Tam and his team at Wordnik to produce the world's largest online dictionary, they needed a new way to describe APIs.
 They needed a specification that was not only easy to use, but more importantly, machine-readable.
 Thus Swagger was born.
 In late 2010, Wordnik releases an open source project for Swagger 1.0, the first modern RESTful API specifications.

 ## Adoption and Competition (2013–2014)